Kshitij-git24/AlphaRecon-FSE-assessment-repo/AlphaRecon-fse-assessment-BackEnd/README.md

 - Extract DTO/entity mapping into a dedicated mapper layer.
 - Add profiles for local, test, and production configurations.
 - Add containerization support with Docker and, if needed, `docker-compose`.
-- Build a small frontend client for managing users through the API.

 ## Prerequisites